Makalaster/The-News/README.md

 #### Functionality

 When the app first opens, it takes the user to a loading page, which checks the server for new articles, which will be available for reading once the check is complete.
+This check can take additional time based on how long it has been since the last load.

+Main activity
+	All stories
+	Top stories
+	Saved

+Categories

+Sharing

+Navigation drawer

+Notification

+Settings

 ---